firstcontributions/first-contributions/README.md

 git checkout -b add-alonzo-church
 ```
 (The name of the branch does not need to have the word *add* in it, but it's a reasonable thing to include because the purpose of this branch is to add your name to a list.)
+Creating new branch helps you to work on file without changing master file.

 ## Make necessary changes and commit those changes